Lopastudio/RegisterLoginBackend/README.md

 ## Configuration

-Before running the application, you need to configure the database connection by setting the following properties in the connection object:
+Before running the application, you need to configure the database connection and some other things by setting the following properties:

 - `host`: the hostname of the MySQL server.
 - `user`: the MySQL username.